 Tallinn is one of those cities that never fails to make a positive first impression.
-It has one of the best-preserved medieval towns in Europe and the cobblestone alleyways, slender steeples and keg-shaped bastions could have jumped straight out of the pages of a medieval book.
-A large chunk of sights in Tallinn are concentrated in and around the medieval Old Town.
-A Tallinn walking tour is one of the best ways to see these sights, important landmarks and soak in the charming atmosphere.
+With one of the best-preserved medieval towns in Europe, its cobblestone alleyways, slender steeples, and keg-shaped bastions seem to have jumped straight out of the pages of a medieval book.
+A Tallinn walking tour is one of the best ways to explore these sights, important landmarks, and soak in the charming atmosphere.
 This post includes a map for a self-guided free walking tour of Tallinn.
-Enjoy your walk! đ
+Enjoy your walk! 🙂

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.